 Whatever you do, work at it with all your heart as working for the Lord not for men. -Colossians 3:23

 It is so much easier said than done.
 I am trying to pluck out a grain of truth wherever I find it.
 I am trying to offer a servant heart to these children who take so much out of me.
-I am trying to make my house a home.
-I am trying to let my light shine even in the parts of the day where I feel most inadequate.
+At the same time, am trying to make my house a home.
+And I am trying to let my light shine even in the parts of the day where I feel most inadequate.

 Feed the hungry and help those in trouble.
 Then your light will shine out from the darkness and the darkness around you will be as bright as noon. -Isaiah 58:10